Fax: (904) 824-0570

 Partners in the loving care of your cat.

 If you live in St. Augustine or the surrounding area in FL, then you have picked the perfect site to find a veterinarian.
-Dr. Ashley Paper is a licensed veterinarian, treating cats.
+Dr. Ashley Paper is a licensed veterinarian, and our practice is limited to cats.
 Your cat's health and well being is very important to us and we will take every step to give your cat the best possible care.

 At Anastasia Cat Clinic, we are partners in the loving care of your cat.